medi-connect/medi-connect/README.md

 # medi-connect
-Applicaiton that connects patients to hospitals, hosted in the cloud
+Applicaiton that connects patients to doctors, hosted in the cloud